JospehCeh/PhotoZ_PhD/QueryCatalogs/MergeCatalogsF2KIDSGLX/README.md

 - **DevelopAccessLibrary.ipynb** : Start to implement a utility class to be used by prospector

-- **ExtinctionOfEmissionLines.ipynb** :  Utility class to remove emission lines
+- **ExtinctionOfEmissionLines.ipynb** :  Utility class to remove emission lines (deprecated because canot compare both fluxes)

+- **ExtinctionOfEmissionLines_v2.ipynb** :  Utility class to remove emission lines (deprecated, because canot compare both fluxes)

+- **ExtinctionOfEmissionLines_v3.ipynb** :  Utility class to remove emission lines with Fnu (Must use)